Last updated on March 20th, 2019

 Therefore, the original terms of the will will coincide with the laws of Virginia when determining a redistribution of the estate’s assets to the beneficiaries.

-How long does the Virginia probate process take?
+How long does the probate process take in Virginia?

 From filing the will for probate to the distribution of property to beneficiaries, the Virginia probate process can take months or years to settle.